Liz-Conway/Project-4-Amber/README.md

     - STYLE: Changes to CSS
     - REFACTOR: Where changes are made that do not change the functionality.
     - DEPLOY: Changes made for deploying the application
+    - TEST: When adding tests
+    - ARIA: Changes made to improve accessibility

 - Git messages will be no longer than 50 characters long.